Sage/streamlinejs/README.md

 Streamline provides _futures_, a powerful feature that lets you parallelize I/O operations in a very simple manner.

-If you omit the callback (or pass a `null` callback) when calling a streamline function, the function will execute synchronously and return a _future_.
+If you pass `!_` instead of `_` when calling a streamline function, the function will execute synchronously and return a _future_.
 The _future_ is just an asynchronous function that you can call later to obtain a result.
 Here is an example:

 ```javascript
 function countLines(path, _) {